Plus-Sized Model Ashley Alexiss Rocks Extreme Curves In Revealing Cream Swimsuit On Instagram

-Plus-sized Sports Illustrated Swimsuit edition model Ashley Alexiss showed off her famous curves in her recent Instagram post.
-The share thrilled her 1.8 million followers on the popular social media platform.
+Plus-sized Sports Illustrated: Swimsuit Edition model Ashley Alexiss showed off her famous curves in her recent Instagram post, thrilling her 1.8 million followers on the popular social media platform.

-In the image, the blonde bombshell showed she knows how to make an entrance.
-Alexiss posed at the bottom of a set of stairs just inside a doorway with her hands resting on either side of the frame.
+In the image, the blond bombshell showed she knows how to make an entrance.
+Alexiss posed at the bottom of a set of stairs just inside a doorway with her hands resting on both sides of the frame.
 The barefoot beauty wore nothing but a revealing cream swimsuit that emphasized her extreme hourglass figure.
 The garment’s high-cut legs went all the way to her nipped-in waist, showing off the enviable proportion between her waist, hips, and chest.
-Her ample cleavage strained against the take-style top, revealing an enticing glimpse.
-Sunglasses protected the model’s eyes, and her long blonde locks fell in soft waves over her shoulders and down her back.
+Her ample cleavage strained against the tank-style top, revealing an enticing glimpse.
+Sunglasses protected the model’s eyes as her long blond locks fell in soft waves over her shoulders and down her back.

 In the caption, Alexiss wrote that strong women have the ability to predict the future because they create it themselves.
 Within minutes, more than 4,500 people hit the “like” button on the model’s Instagram post.
 Dozens also left comments complimenting the Fashion Nova ambassador’s choice in clothing.

-Actress and viral influencer, Jessica Killings replied to the post with two fire emoji, and Alexiss replied.
+Actress and viral influencer Jessica Killings replied to the post with two fire emoji, and Alexiss replied.

 “Jessica Killings was so wonderful to meet you last night!
 We should do a girls night when I come back to LA next week,” wrote the swimsuit model.